Brett Phillips: Milwaukee Brewers

-On July 30, 2015, the Astros traded Phillips, Domingo Santana, Josh Hader, and Adrian Houser to the Milwaukee Brewers for Carlos Gómez and Mike Fiers.
-He finished the season with the Biloxi Shuckers of the Class AA Southern League.
+On July 30, 2015, the Astros traded Phillips, Domingo Santana, Josh Hader, and Adrian Houser to the Milwaukee Brewers in exchange for Carlos Gómez and Mike Fiers.
+He finished the season with the Biloxi Shuckers of the Double–A Southern League.
 The Brewers invited Phillips to spring training, where he was to compete to be the Brewers center fielder for the 2016 season.
 However, he strained an oblique muscle and was sent to minor league camp before he could appear in a game.
 The Brewers opted to assign Phillips to Biloxi to start the 2016 season.
 The Brewers added him to their 40-man roster after the season.
-He started the 2017 season with the Colorado Springs Sky Sox of the Class AAA Pacific Coast League.
+He started the 2017 season with the Colorado Springs Sky Sox of the Triple–A Pacific Coast League.